dinok3/iquiz/README.md

 * Room chat
 * Kick player via chat /kickplayer '[name]' or button
 * Time limit for each question in custom game
-* You can also contribute to an trivia quiz api

 ## Working on
 * Starting a custom game